Wilderness camping is allowed, but no facilities are provided.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Finger-Tatuk Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Finger-Tatuk Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 The resort may have trackset trails for cross-country skiing but the rest of the park is wilderness skiing.
 There are snowshoeing opportunities on any trail or roadway in the park plus the frozen lakes.
 Snowmobiles, ski-dooing, tobogganing and ice-skating are allowed in the park.